ice-energy/sharedhugo/content/post/post_002/cdc3_specs_reqs.md

  - It enhances service-ability.
  - It greatly reduces the foot-print of the CDC controller
- - It adds up-front costs to the overall solution but saves on the back-end
+ - It adds up-front costs to the overall solution but saves on the back-end (less boards to replace)
- - The ability to pop in and out relay modules is **SUPER COOL**
+ - The ability to pop in and out relay modules is **SUPER TECH FRIENDLY** &nbsp; :boom:
  - LED status on each module indicates Live Status
  - It's **Eye Candy**.
 It looks cool!
-It's sexy, and Sexy sells!
+It's sexy, and Sexy sells! &nbsp; :heart_eyes:

 I am going to assume that there are multiple solutions out on the market.